tesberry/tesberry/README.md

 ## Setup

-1. Flash Raspberry Pi OS using the Raspberry Pi Imager with the following settings:
+1. Flash Raspberry Pi OS Lite (32-bit) using the Raspberry Pi Imager with the following settings:
    1. Set hostname to `tesberryPi`
    2. Enable SHH
    3. Set a username and password